PennyLaneAI/pennylane/doc/quickstart/interfaces/tfe.rst

 TensorFlow interface
 --------------------

-To use quantum nodes :class:`QNode` in combination with TensorFlow's Eager mode, we have to make it compatible with TensorFlow.
-A TensorFlow-compatible quantum node can be created either by using the `interface='tfe'` flag in the qnode decorator, or by calling the :func:`QNode.to_tfe` function.
+To use a quantum node in combination with TensorFlow's Eager mode, we have to make it compatible with TensorFlow.
+A TensorFlow-compatible quantum node can be created either by using the ``'interface='tfe'`` flag in the qnode decorator, or by calling the :func:`QNode.to_tfe` function.
 Internally, the translation is executed by the :func:`TFEQNode` function that returns the new quantum node object.